radsectors-irl/radsectors-irl.github.io/about.md

 ### 🏁 First of all

 I originally built this page because I rejected the idea of maintaining several dating site profiles.
 This way I just have to put a link to this page.
-I’m reasessing what I want out of a relationship.
-I still don’t have a clear picture, but here are a few of the scenarios I think about in no particular order:

-- Non-romantic life companion.
--

 ## Let the info dump begin